szkf/package-bot/README.md

 ### Language Support
 As of version 3.3.0 PackageBot supports the following languages:
 * English
+* German (Only for UPS, support for DPD and GLS coming soon)
 * Polish

 Support for more coming soon.